Why learn all the notes on a guitar fretboard you might ask?

 And to create a better composition on the guitar creating more interesting chords in different parts of the fretbard will go a long way to making a more interesting song.

-These are just some of the reasons why you might want to learn the fretboard but there are other reasons too – and even though it sounds like a daunting task it will actually make playing the guitar more enjoyable in the long run.
+These are just some of the reasons why you might want to learn the fretboard but there are other reasons too – and even though it sounds like a daunting task it will actually make the whole process of teaching yourself how to play guitar much more enjoyable in the long run.

 O.k. so here are some basics you’ll need to know to learn the fretboard on your guitar.